NICE guideline review

 - recommend further biomedical research into the aetiology and potential treatments of M.E./CFS, to increase knowledge and understanding of the condition.

-Having been delayed due to the Coronavirus pandemic, the deadline is now expected to be published in April 2021.
+Having been delayed due to the Coronavirus pandemic, and then because of the volume of evidence submitted to the draft guideline consultation, the final guideline is now expected to be published in August 2021.